-Euphorbias are long-lived, relatively easy-care perennials that are either evergreen or die down to the ground in winter and come back in the spring.
+The common holiday plant, poinsettia, is Euphorbia pulcherrima.
+With showy, bright red bracts, it looks a bit different than most of its fellow species—often called spurges—grown in local gardens.
+Almost all are relatively easy-care perennials that are either evergreen or die down to the ground in winter and come back in the spring.
 Their leafy-stemmed foliage comes in many colors, sizes and textures.
-The plants are many different shapes: mounds, upright stem sets or low ground crawlers, to name a few.
-Euphorbias tend to flower from early spring to early summer and then continue to provide beautiful foliage throughout the growing season or even year round.
+The genus includes many different shapes: mounds, upright stem sets or low ground crawlers, to name a few.
+Euphorbias tend to flower from early spring thru early summer and then continue to provide beautiful foliage throughout the growing season or even year round.
 Many are drought tolerant and deer and gopher resistant.

 One of the more unusual aspects of Euphorbia is its blossoms.
 What is mistakenly called a flower is technically a cyathium, consisting of fused bracts that form a cup around a very small true flower.
 The bunches of leaf-like bracts grow on the end of the leafy stems and are frequently brightly colored, chartreuse in many species that reflects light and makes for a stunning display.
 The leafy stems are also attractive—varying from blue, blue-green, reddish-green, reddish-orange and green tinged with purple.

 Planting requirements for euphorbias vary depending on the species.
 Many require full sun, but some can tolerate partial shade and a few can even handle full shade.
 Most species suitable to Sonoma County thrive in heat and can also take some frost.
 They can be drought tolerant, but some need regular water and almost all dislike soggy feet.